Do Men Mostly Prefer Breasts or Buns?

 The limited quantitative research undertaken on the subject hardly permits a definitive answer.
 But without question, the female derriere has captured men’s lascivious attention since the time of the Greeks and ancient Chinese dynasties.
 And if female buttocks rank behind men’s similarly erotic interest in breasts, they’re certainly not a distant second either.

 Other sources, too, intimate that a woman’s derriere, if not the anatomical region that men are most drawn to, at least drives their libidinal interests almost as much as female breasts.
-As mentioned in Wikipedia, popular culture expert Ray B. Browne (notably, back in 1982) observed that a woman’s buttocks as a sexual signal for men was receiving increased emphasis, which at the time he attributed primarily to the huge popularity of tight-fitting jeans.
+As mentioned in Wikipedia, popular culture expert Ray B. Browne observed that a woman’s buttocks as a sexual signal for men was receiving increased emphasis, which at the time he attributed primarily to the huge popularity of tight-fitting jeans.
 In Browne’s own words:

 “Emphasis on the upper female torso has recently given way to the lower area of the body, specifically the buttocks.
 Such a change happened quite recently [but now over 30 years ago!] when denim jeans became fashionable.
 In order to emphasize fit, jeans manufacturers accentuated hips.
 And after brand name jeans became so popular with the designer's name on the hip pocket, even more accentuation was given to the posterior.
 The more jeans sales increased, the more ads were used which emphasized the derriere, to such an extent, in fact, that this particular area may eventually surpass breasts as the number one sexual image of the female body” (from Browne’s Objects of Special Devotion: Fetishes and Fetishism in Popular Culture).

-One intriguing study cited by Wikipedia focuses on four key ethnic groups as regards the relative erotic appeal of different sizes of female buttocks.
+One intriguing study focuses on four key ethnic groups as regards the relative erotic appeal of different sizes of female buttocks.
 The conclusion?
 Asians show a preference for butts that are “small to moderate, but shapely”; Caucasians for “full, but not large” butts; Hispanics for buns that are “very full”; and African Americans for buns that are “as full as possible” (2006).
 As regards the final group here, consider the frequency with which rappers pay worshipful tribute to, well, truly enormous female behinds (!).

-To briefly sum up Wikipedia’s fairly extensive coverage of this most provocative topic: “The buttocks have been considered an erogenous zone in Western thought for centuries, and the eroticization of the female buttocks was heteronormative and due to their association and closeness to the female reproductive organs [even though in another sense] the buttocks are often taboo due to their proximity to the anus and association with the excretory system.”
+To briefly sum up Wikipedia’s page of this most provocative topic: “The buttocks have been considered an erogenous zone in Western thought for centuries, and the eroticization of the female buttocks was heteronormative and due to their association and closeness to the female reproductive organs [even though in another sense] the buttocks are often taboo due to their proximity to the anus and association with the excretory system.”

-In an article entitled “Breasts or Buttocks: What Do Men Really Prefer?” (published in medium.com), Justin Yovino, MD, FACS, a Beverly Hills plastic surgeon, enumerates two main options.
+In an article entitled “Breasts or Buttocks: What Do Men Really Prefer?” (published in medium), Justin Yovino, MD, FACS, a Beverly Hills plastic surgeon, enumerates two main options.
 Fortunately, for many women, he states, all that may be needed to make their butts more shapely, and enable them to achieve results analogous to wearing a push-up bra or halter top, is engaging in the right butt-strengthening exercises.

 In Yovino’s words: “The best butt-building exercises, according to the American Council on Exercise, are squats.
 You don’t even need equipment to perform them, though you’ll get better results by holding hand weights as you work.
 Other effective moves include lunges and step-ups, which simply involve climbing stairs or stepping up and down from a box or bench.”
 Another plastic surgeon, New York-based Dr. Shirley Madhère, while agreeing with Yovino that the bottom is far more changeable through exercise than breasts, adds her own suggestions as to what physical activities can best enhance one’s bottom and help them attain more of an hourglass shape.
 To counter the buttocks’ dreaded flatness, she recommends “everything from leg lifts while on all fours to simply squeezing your booty at the bus stop.”

 One final option, not mentioned by either Yovino or Madhère, is buttock-enhancing shapewear— undergarments available to both men and women.
 Without having to enter a cosmetic surgeon’s office or commit to any arduous exercise regimen, they may provide you with the changed appearance you’ve been seeking.
-(Just be sure to give your admirer a heads-up before removing your clothes for them!)

 © 2014 Leon F. Seltzer, Ph.D.
 All Rights Reserved.